wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

    just a function of function name and arguments).
    This allows us to restore the original value of the arguments before re-executing the transaction body.

+3. It is essentially an optimization over iDO logging by transforming the entire transaction body to an idempotent region.
+The transformation undo-logs persistent arguments that will be modified in the body, such that the transaction can always be re-executed without affecting the argument value, as these values will be restored by replaying the undo log first.

 **Questions:**